tiwari-krishna/firefox-theme/README.md

 ## To change the background

 Replace the image in the img directory with what you want.
+Keep the name same otherwise it won't work.